WLAN-Pi/wlanpi-persistent-identity/README.md

 **Important:** Persistent storage always takes precedence.
 If identity files exist in both locations, the persistent version overwrites the local version to maintain consistency across partitions.

-This ensures SSH host keys and machine-id remain constant across A/B partition switches, while allowing each partition's other configurations to differ.
+This ensures SSH host keys remain constant across A/B partition switches, while allowing each partition's other configurations to differ.

 ### What gets persisted